Community GardeningEduPlant ProgrammeFood GardeningFood SecurityIn the MediaNewsPermacultureSchool Gardening Category

 29 March 2023 – A well-functioning society is the result of healthy and fulfilled individuals.
-From childhood, it is essential that each society as a whole supports its people’s basic physiological needs, which in South Africa, are also fundamental Human Rights
+From childhood, it is essential that each society as a whole supports its people’s fundamental Human Rights of nutrition and education.

 Food gardens in schools are a simple, yet effective way of meeting these needs.
 EduPlant, Food & Trees for Africa’s (FTFA) award-winning programme, in partnership with Tiger Brands, is the country’s longest-running and most impactful school greening and gardening programme.
 Through EduPlant, the partnership is nourishing the minds and bodies of the next generation.